 Intercepting OpenGL and reconstructing a declarative scene data representation has obvious advantages over hand-crafting new renderers within each application.
 The interception mechanism allows us to implement new rendering styles that can be applied across a wide range of applications.
-By constructing a declarative representation of the scene geometry from the OpenGL stream, we enable a broad class of rendering algorithms that either require data in this form, or are simplified by its availability.
+By constructing a declarative representation of the scene geometry from the OpenGL stream, we enable a broad class of rendering algorithms that either require data in this form or are simplified by its availability.
 The non-invasiveness of the interception approach does have its cost over hand-tuned renderers built right into applications.
 The most obvious is performance.
 HijackGL requires an application's data to pass through the OpenGL interface and be reconstructed into geometry before being sent to the renderer.
 A renderer that can directly access the application's data structures clearly has less overhead.
 Despite this performance cost, HijackGL is still capable of providing interactive performance on complex geometry.
-For example, our non-optimized HijackGL prototype is able to achieve more than 20 frames per second on a standard Quake III Arena benchmark.
+For example, our unoptimized HijackGL prototype is able to achieve more than 20 frames per second on a standard Quake III Arena benchmark.
+It is difficult to characterize the performance implications of our technique because it depends on the performance of the underlying graphics system.
+For instance, on an application that does not stress the graphics system, our overhead may account for an order-of-magnitude or more decrease in performance.
+For applications that are limited by the speed of the graphics system, our overhead may be insignificant.
+We have seen both these extremes and examples that lie in the middle.
+We have encountered very few applications that are made too slow to be interactive by our system.

 The interception approach has limitations in its generality and resulting quality as well.
 The information available from the OpenGL stream is limited.
 As discussed in Section 3.4, we have no knowledge of why an application is drawing what it is drawing.
 For example, if an application chooses to display its menu or control panel by painting a texture onto a polygon (a common practice in many games), we have no way to distinguish this from scenes that we would like to stylistically render.
 Similarly, we have no way to differentiate semantically different objects that should be treated differently, or to apply internal application data in making rendering decisions.
-For example, in a shooter game such as that shown in Figure 3, we cannot treat the enemy characters differently from the scenery, nor can we change the characters' color based on the state of their AI, effects that would be easy if we were to change the applications source code.
+For example, in a shooter game such as that shown in Figure 4, we cannot treat the enemy characters differently from the scenery, nor can we change the characters' color based on the state of their AI, effects that would be easy if we were to change the applications source code.

 Another class of limitations of our technique is that we must decode the OpenGL stream, which is a sequence of instructions designed to create a particular image, not just to relay the scene geometry.
 Clever programmers use a wide variety of tricks to create their visual effects.
 In essence, the interceptor must de-stylize the application before re-stylizing it.
-At worst, a programmer might use the OpenGL machinery to perform computations completely unrelated to rendering, such as the hardware assisted path planning of Lengyel et al [10].
+At worst, a programmer might use the OpenGL machinery to perform computations completely unrelated to rendering, such as the hardware assisted path planning of [Lengyel et al. 1990].